Book clubs: 10 Questions about ‘Deaf Row’

 Butch’s mug shot

 You already know Butch Cassidy was the most famous outlaw in the infamous Wild Bunch.
 This is his 1894 mugshot from the Wyoming Territorial Prison in Laramie.
-What you probably didn’t know is that in the late 20th century and even into the early 21st century, the Wyoming Department of Corrections refused to release the famous […]
+What you probably didn’t […]

 Read More…